THE CHURCH OF ST BERNARD OF CLAIRVAUX

 Mrs Dixon remarried – her new husband was the famous artist Cyril Barraud and they lived at the old Royal Oak, next to the church on Stoneham Street.
 She offered her old house, Starling Leeze, for the use of a Catholic school but it was judged too small for that purpose.

-After a decline in the Congregation during the 1950s, the 1960s saw an expansion and the church was rebuilt and extended, doubling its size, in 1962-63 mostly by four parishioners and at a cost of £1900.
+After a decline in the Congregation during the 1950s, the 1960s saw an expansion and the church was rebuilt and extended in 1962-63 doubling its size the work largely carried out by four parishioners at a cost of £1900.

-Source; An undated booklet by Father Stewart Foster BA (There is a copy in Coggeshall Museum)
+Sources; An undated booklet by Father Stewart Foster BA (There is a copy in Coggeshall Museum); Leicester Catholic News 13/02/1932